JamesShelley/jshelley-uk/src/content/pages/about.md

 1. Sitecore - Integrating a 3rd Party Direct Debit Provider with Sitecore and Dynamics 365.
 2. Sitecore - Building content synchronisation tasks between Sitecore and Dynamics 365.
-3. Sitecore - Building Membership Portals based on Access in Site and Dynamics 365.
+3. Sitecore - Building Membership Portals based on access in Sitecore and Dynamics 365.
 4. Umbraco - Inherited and maintained backend codebase for a large scale UK Retirement Home Provider.
 5. Umbraco - Creating custom, actionable dashboards based on data in Umbraco.
 6. Umbraco - Upgrading and Applying Security Patches.